Three Farms in a Island

 The ancient Greeks called it Trinacria, meaning “Three pointed”, from Akra, “end, point or headland” and Treis, “Three”.
 Deriving the name of the largest island in the Mediterranean from its shape…today we know it as Sicily.

-It is here in the South East of Sicily that we operate our 3 small family-run organic farms.
+It is here in the South East of Sicily, nearby the town of Noto, that we operate our 3 small family-run organic farms.
 Although the farms have been in our family (only) since the 70’s some of our wild trees and roots date back way longer and we estimate that some were planted more than 400 years ago.

-We farm our delicious organic produce applying Biodynamic and Agroecological practices alongside historic and traditional farming methods and crops.
+We farm our organic certificated produce applying Regenerative and Agroecological practices alongside historic and traditional farming methods and crops.
 Our passion is to farm great food for people who really care about it.